Azure/aad-pod-identity/docs/tutorial/README.md

 ### 3.1.
 Create an Azure Id

 We will be assigning the demo pod an [Azure Managed Service Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/overview).
-The Azure Id will need to be in the same Resource Group *as was created automatically by the provisioning of the AKS cluster* [see this issue for more information](https://github.com/Azure/aad-pod-identity/issues/38).

 You might find the Resource Group name with

 `az group list | grep $RG`

-Then set the environment variable
+Then set the environment variables

+`export AZ_IDENTITY_NAME="az-identity-name"`

-`export MC_RG = "resource-group-name"`
+`export MC_RG="resource-group-name"`

+Create the Azure identity

+`az identity create -g $MC_RG -n $AZ_IDENTITY_NAME`

+If the Azure ID is not in the same resource group as that of the AKS nodes, [follow this step before continuing](https://github.com/Azure/aad-pod-identity#providing-required-permissions-for-mic).

 ### 3.2.
 Deploy demo

 The `/deploy/demo/deployment.yaml` describes the pod that will be deployed.

 It automatically adds the following values from your environment: